Rates and Options for Parking at Orlando International Airport

 Additionally, they plan to change the mechanical and electrical systems in each terminal.
 They completed the project in 2010 with British Airways announcing their plans to establish a shared lounge in Airside 4 in 2012.

 If you need to fly to another place from the Orlando International Airport, you need to acquire information on car parking.
 You receive a wide range of options to park your car at the airport and near the airport at a car parking facility of your choice.
-Find out everything you need to know about the airport and its car parking facility.
+Find out all you need to know about the Orlando airport and its car parking options.

 You will find several airport information booths found in the East and West areas of the main terminal.
 The number for the East hall is 407-825-2353 and for the West hall is 407-825-2142.
 If you need to contact someone from the airport, you will find several phones in the main building and at the four-gate area.
 You will find mobile charging stations in gates 1 to 29 and 30 to 59.